cmeiklejohn/cmeiklejohn.github.io/_posts/2021-01-14-a-fun-disterl-bug.markdown

 At this point we have two problems:

 * The data structure isn't valid; there shouldn't be duplicated keys, but we have them because we manipulated the internal representation in a way that the dictionary API wouldn't normally allow.
 This is no problem for Erlang though, it will just read the value for the *first* key it finds when determining what's in the dictionary.
-* The vector clock value is wrong.
+* The vector clock value is wrong: the counters should grow up monotonically, not the data structure growing monotonically in size of duplicated entries.

 Finally, the Xth iteration.